YangDai2003/OpenNote-Compose/README.md

 - **Programming Languages**: Kotlin
 - **Build Tool**: Gradle with Kotlin DSL
 - **Android Version**: The application targets Android SDK version 34 and is compatible with devices running Android SDK version 29 and above.
-- **Kotlin Version**: The application uses Kotlin version 1.5.10.
+- **Kotlin Version**: The application uses Kotlin version 1.5.11.
 - **Java Version**: The application uses Java version 17.

+## Architecture

+- **MVVM (Model-View-ViewModel)**: Separates the user interface logic from the business logic, providing a clear separation of concerns.
+- **Clean Architecture**: Emphasizes separation of concerns and layers of abstraction, making the application more modular, scalable, and maintainable.

 ## Libraries and Frameworks

-- Compose: A modern toolkit for building native Android UI.
+- **Compose**: A modern toolkit for building native Android UI.
-- Hilt: A dependency injection library for Android.
+- **Hilt**: A dependency injection library for Android.
-- KSP: Kotlin Symbol Processing API.
+- **KSP (Kotlin Symbol Processing API)**: Enhances Kotlin compilation with additional metadata processing.
-- Room: A persistence library that provides an abstraction layer over SQLite.
+- **Room**: A persistence library providing an abstraction layer over SQLite.
-- Navigation: A library that simplifies the implementation of navigation in Android apps.
+- **Compose Navigation**: Simplifies the implementation of navigation between screens.
-- Material Icons: A library that provides Material Design icons.
+- **Material Icons**: Provides Material Design icons for consistent visual elements.
-- ML Kit: A library used for OCR text recognition.
+- **ML Kit**: Utilized for OCR text recognition.
-- CameraX: A library used for custom camera functionality.
+- **CameraX**: Used for custom camera functionality.

 ## Installation